teunisvdh/ProjectApp/README.md

 **Author**: Teunis van der Hofstad

-Time to kill?
+Do you have time to kill?
 Use VideoBreak!
 VideoBreak is the app that let's you create a video playlist based on your interests and time available.

 ## Problem Statement
 Everyday millions of people travel by train to go to work or school.